 Singer, songwriter, and musician Blessing Offor has the courage it takes to step into the spotlight as a visually impaired performing artist.
 Best known as a contestant on season seven of NBC’s The Voice, Blessing’s stunning sound and persistence is calling our attention to his growing career.

 Blessing was born with congenital glaucoma, which affected the vision in his left eye.
-In pursuit of better medical and educational opportunities, Blessing and his family moved from Nigeria to the United States when he was 5-years-old.
+In pursuit of better medical and educational opportunities, Blessing and his family moved from Nigeria to the United States when he was five years old.
 A few years later, Blessing was in an accident and lost vision in his right eye.
 Today, he is legally blind, but that hasn’t stopped him from pursuing his career goals.

 VisionAware Peer Advisor, Empish Thomas, had the opportunity to sit down with Blessing and ask him about his experience as a young musician.

 Read this interview with Blessing to discover how he is making a name for himself in the music industry!